Galapagos Cell Phone Coverage – A Traveler’s Guide

 Coverage, guidelines and tips.
 Know what to expect when you reach the Galapagos

-Selfies with giant tortoises, marine iguanas and blue-footed boobies while you’re on a trip to the Galapagos are definitely Instagram-worthy.
+Selfies with giant tortoises, marine iguanas and blue-footed boobies in the Galapagos are definitely Instagram-worthy.
 Besides plastering social media with mind-blowing photos of the islands, sometimes you simply need to be in contact with the outside world.
+This is a guide to Galapagos cell phone coverage

 So what’s the Galapagos cell phone coverage like throughout the archipelago?